As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - Crisp topping for apples, strawberries and rhubarb, cherries, or blueberries

 - 1 cup oat milk, soy milk, or other non-dairy milk of your choice

 - 1 cup water

 - 2 tablespoons good maple syrup

-- To serve, divide oatmeal between two bowls and top with berries, a spoonful of peanut butter, and a sprinkling of flaxseed and coconut.
+- To serve, divide oatmeal between two bowls.
+If you like, top with berries, a spoonful of peanut butter, and a sprinkling of flaxseed and coconut.

-I like to put a big handful or two of frozen berries into a bowl and heat them in the microwave until really syrupy (a couple of minutes on high power, depending on your microwave), then pour the syrup over my oatmeal.
+- I like to put a big handful or two of frozen berries into a bowl and heat them in the microwave until really bubbly syrupy (a minute or two on high power, depending on your microwave), then pour the whole thing over my oatmeal.
 But regular old fresh or defrosted berries work beautifully, too.